ScottVandervort/Calabasas/readme.md

 Day 6 - Sensor Initialization Code Works
 ------------------------------------------

 So, my code works.
-The WPF example hits an exception  when setting the depth of the Kinnect : newSensor.DepthStream.Range = DepthRange.Near;
+The WPF example hits an exception Â when setting the depth of the Kinnect :
+Â newSensor.DepthStream.Range = DepthRange.Near;

 It recovers by setting it to DepthRange.Default.
 I read that newer Kinnects are better at close range.
 APparently mine is not one of those.